freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 Sometimes people will defend something offensive or incendiary that they said as "free speech."

 This XKCD comic perfectly summarizes most communities' thoughts on free speech.
-So if someone defends something, they're saying as "free speech" feel free to send it to them.
+So if someone defends something in the name of "free speech", feel free to send it to them.

 <div align="center"><img src='https://aws1.discourse-cdn.com/freecodecamp/original/3X/4/3/43a8b2eafe4c8622e02838f66f1dc6227de32c70.png' width="400" height="400" /></div>